CarlFredriksson/RL_an_introduction/Chapter_2/chapter_2_exercises.md

 ## Exercise 2.5 (programming)

+Design and conduct an experiment to demonstrate the diculties that sample-average methods have for nonstationary problems.
+Use a modified version of the 10-armed testbed in which all the $q_*(a)$ start out equal and then take independent random walks (say by adding a normally distributed increment with mean 0 and standard deviation 0.01 to all the $q_*(a)$ on each step).
+Prepare plots like Figure 2.2 for an action-value method using sample averages, incrementally computed, and another action-value method using a constant step-size parameter, $\alpha = 0.1$.
+Use $\epsilon = 0.1$ and longer runs, say of 10,000 steps.

+**My answer:**

 I programmed the exercise in a way that makes it easy to run simulations for both stationary and nonstationary bandit problems.
 The stationary plots are almost identical to the ones in the book (Figure 2.2), which is a good indication that the code works.

 ![Stationary rewards](exercise_2_5/plot_rewards_stationary.png)